NileshPujari01/ProductStore/README.md

 Angular UI is pathetic at the moment as designing takes lot of time. but i can improve UI if i get enough time :)

-Regarding Backend .net core service clean architecture is used for the project which includes API, application, domain and infrasturcture layer. use of entity framework repository pattern, unit of work (generally it is not recommended when you use entity framework but due to limited time contraint i used that)
+Regarding Backend .net core service, completed parts are

+clean architecture is used for the project which includes API, application, domain and infrasturcture layer. use of entity framework repository pattern, unit of work (generally it is not recommended when you use entity framework but due to limited time contraint i used that)